-The primary objective of this grant program is to determine the health of lakes and streams in Minnesota.
-Through funded projects, local partners collect information that identifies waters that are in need of restoration or protection strategies.
+The primary objective of this program is to determine the health of lakes and streams in Minnesota.
+Through funded projects, local partners collect data on surface water quality to identify lakes and streams that are in need of restoration or protection strategies.
 The MPCA focuses these strategies at the major watershed scale.

 Eligible partners include soil and water conservation districts, watershed districts, watershed management organizations, local governmental units (i.e., counties, cities, townships, lake associations, and lake improvement districts), American Indian tribal governments in Minnesota, Minnesota colleges and universities, and joint powers organizations.
 Nonprofit and for-profit organizations are eligible only as subcontractors.
 Subcontractors must be identified within every agreement.